weeka-app/weeka.github.io/terms.md

             <div class="section">
                 <h3 class="section-title">Section 3.3 - No Data Recovery</h3>
                 <p>As a local-first application with no cloud infrastructure, we cannot recover lost data under any circumstances.
+This also applies to instances of data loss due to device failure or other technical issues.
 Uninstalling Weeka will permanently delete all associated data.</p>
             </div>

             <div class="section">